SRombauts/UEPlasticPlugin/README.md

 [![Join the chat at https://gitter.im/SRombauts/UE4PlasticPlugin](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/UE4PlasticPlugin)

 This is the **official [Plastic SCM](https://www.plasticscm.com/) Source Control Provider plugin for Unreal Engine 4 & 5** (UE 4.11 to 4.27, and UE 5.0).
-An old version of it has been integrated in Unreal Engine 4.24 and is shipping with it since then (equivalent to 1.4.6+).
+An old version of it has been integrated in Unreal Engine 4.24 and has been shipping with it since then (equivalent to 1.4.6+).
-But if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit of all the performance improvements we have made since then.
+But if you have a project of a certain size, chances are you need to upgrade manually to a version we provide from Github in order to benefit from all the performance improvements we have made since then.
-See the Status section bellow for more details.
+See the Status section below for more details.

 It is not intended to replace [Plastic SCM GUI](https://www.plasticscm.com/documentation/gui/plastic-scm-version-control-gui-guide) or [command line interface "cm"](https://www.plasticscm.com/documentation/cli/plastic-scm-version-control-cli-guide).
 It is a complementary tool improving efficiency in your daily workflow with assets in Editor.

 It automates tracking of assets, brings common SCM tasks inside the Editor, and provides visual diffing of Blueprints.
-It also helps importing an existing Unreal Project into source control, with appropriate *ignore.conf* file.
+It also helps import an existing Unreal Project into source control, with appropriate *ignore.conf* file.
 Since Unreal does not manage C++ source code, but only assets, the plugin is especially useful for GDs and artists.

 ## Table of Contents